mozilla/ichnaea/docs/import_export.rst

     Average signal strength from all observations for the cell network.
     An integer value, in dBm.
 For example, `-72`.

-    This field is only used by the OpenCellID project and historically has been used as a hint towards the quality of the position estimate.
+    This field is only used by the :term:`OpenCellID` project and historically has been used as a hint towards the quality of the position estimate.